pdfernhout/narrafirma/README.md

 ## Configuring and running the NarraFirma server

 - You need to have a TypeScript compiler installed to compile the source (typically via "npm install -g typescript").
 - For Node.js, you need to run "tsc" to compile those TypeScript source files to JavaScript before running the Node.js server (or have your IDE do it for you).
-Otherwise you will get error messages about missing JavaScipt files when you open the webapp in your browser.
+Otherwise you will get error messages about missing JavaScript files when you open the webapp in your browser.
 - For WordPress, the TypeScript compiler is called during the creation of the WordPress zip file.
 - For more details on installation or setup of NarraFirma from source see [INSTALL.md](INSTALL.md).
-- For more details on installation or setup of NarraFirma from a distribution, including tips on settign up WordPress or Node.js, see [this webpage](https://narrafirma.com/home/setting-up-narrafirma-on-your-local-computer/).
+- For more details on installation or setup of NarraFirma from a pre-built distribution, including tips on setting up WordPress or Node.js, see [this webpage](https://narrafirma.com/home/setting-up-narrafirma-on-your-local-computer/).

 ---